databrickslabs/dbldatagen/docs/source/multi_table_data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 We'll use device id as the foreign key for device events here.

-we want to ensure that our device id is unique for each customer.
+We want to ensure that our device id is unique for each customer.
 We could use a simple sequence as with plans but for the purposes of illustration, we'll use a hash of the customer ids instead.

-There's still a small likelihood of hash collisions so we'll remove any duplicates from the generated data - but in practice, we do not see duplicates in most datasets when using hashing.
+There's still a small likelihood of hash collisions so we'll remove any duplicates from the generated data - but in practice, we do not see duplicates in most small datasets when using hashing.
 As all data produced by the framework is repeatable when not using random , or when using random with a seed, this will give us a predictable range of foreign keys.